Executive Order 14155

 Executive Order 14155, titled "Withdrawing the United States from the World Health Organization", is an executive order signed by United States president Donald Trump on January 20, 2025, during the first day of his second presidential term.
 The order directed the withdrawal of the United States from the World Health Organization (WHO).

 This executive order marked the second time the United States had ordered its withdrawal from the WHO.

+The United States formally left the WHO on January 22, 2026.
+Shortly thereafter, the Trump administration proposed to spend $2 billion per year to duplicate the kinds of global disease surveillance systems that it helped build and accessed at a fraction of the cost through its WHO membership.

 Background

 During the final year of his first presidency and amidst the COVID-19 pandemic, the Trump administration began the process of withdrawing from the World Health Organization (WHO) in July 2020.
 At that time, Donald Trump was critical of the WHO's handling of the pandemic, arguing that the virus had originated in a laboratory in Wuhan, China, and that the WHO had failed to act on this information.
 However, in January 2021, President Joe Biden reversed the decision.

 Provisions

 The executive order stated that the WHO mishandled the COVID-19 pandemic, failed to adopt reforms, and was affected by political interference from member states in 2020.
 The order then directed the secretary of state to notify the secretary-general of the United Nations and the leadership of the WHO about the United States' withdrawal.
 It also ordered a pause on future transfers of funds, support, and resources to the WHO, the recall of United States government personnel working with the WHO, and the identification of United States and international partners as alternative venues for activities that are currently undertaken by the WHO.

 The order further instructed the director of the White House Office of Pandemic Preparedness and Response Policy to review and replace the 2024 U.S. Global Health Security Strategy.
 Additionally, the secretary of state was ordered to cease negotiations on the WHO Pandemic Agreement.